The Bloodline (professional wrestling)

-Reigns is promoted as the Undisputed WWE Universal Champion, as he simultaneously holds both the WWE and Universal championships in his fourth and second respective reigns, having the longest reign of the latter.
-He also took on the nicknames "Tribal Chief" and "Head of the Table" in reference to his role as the leader of the family.
-His cousins, The Usos, are promoted as the Undisputed WWE Tag Team Champions, simultaneously holding both the Raw and SmackDown tag team championships in their third and fifth respective reigns, having the longest reign and the longest male tag team title reign in WWE history for the latter.
+The stable officially formed in July 2021 after a feud between Roman Reigns—managed by Paul Heyman—and his cousins The Usos.
+The three then formed The Bloodline with Heyman as their manager.
+From April 2022 until April 2024, Reigns was promoted as the Undisputed WWE Universal Champion, as he simultaneously held both the WWE and Universal championships in his fourth and second respective reigns, having the longest reign for the latter before losing the Undisputed title at WrestleMania XL.
+He took on the nicknames "Tribal Chief" and "Head of the Table" in reference to his role as the leader of the family.
+From May 2022 until April 2023, The Usos were promoted as the Undisputed WWE Tag Team Champions until they lost their titles at WrestleMania 39, as they simultaneously held both the Raw and SmackDown tag titles in their third and fifth respective reigns, having the longest reign and the longest male tag team title reign in WWE history for the latter.
+During this time, the stable included Sami Zayn as an honorary member, and also The Usos' younger brother Solo Sikoa.